 4. Group Music Therapy Builds Social and Emotional Bonds

 Isolation is a major risk factor for poor mental health.
 But group music therapy offers both emotional release and social interaction.
-A recent article form APA found that just six weeks of group sessions of music therapy led to reduced depressive symptoms and deeper emotional sharing among participants.
-Source
+A recent article form American Psychiatric Association (2025) found that just six weeks of group sessions of music therapy led to reduced depressive symptoms and deeper emotional sharing among participants.

 When people create music together, whether through drumming, singing, or shared playlists, they bond over shared emotions.
 It becomes a kind of emotional glue, building safety and empathy.